alisaifee/holmium.core/doc/source/development.rst

 Project Resources
 ~~~~~~~~~~~~~~~~~
 Continuous Integration
     The project is being continuously built with `travis`_ against python 2.6 & 2.7.
-Code coverage details can be viewed at `coveralls`_

 Code
     The code is hosted on `github`_.